vsilaev/tascalate-async-await/README-NG.md

     return async(42L);
 }
 ```
-From the consumer point of view `AsyncGenerator<T>` is a `null`-terminated sequence of pending values.
-Therefore the core logic of iteration is to call the `AsyncGenerator<T>.next()` until `null` is returned.
-When the `next()` is invoked,  the *consumer* is suspended until `generator` is ready with next pending item of type `CompletionStage<T>` or `null` if the generator is over.
-After getting a single pending result you have to await while the returned promise is settled.
-It's not an error to call `AsyncGenerator<T>.next()` without awaiting previously returned promise, but the consumer will be suspended anyway automatically if you try.
+From the *consumer* perspective, an `AsyncGenerator<T>` represents a `null`‑terminated sequence of pending values.
+The core iteration loop repeatedly calls `generator.next()` and stops when that call returns `null`.
+Each `next()` invocation yields a pending item of type `CompletionStage<T>`  or `null` if the generator has finished.
+After receiving a pending item you **must await** that promise until it settles to obtain the actual `T` value or an error.
+Calling `generator.next()` without awaiting a previously returned promise is allowed, but it does **not** avoid suspension: the *consumer* will still be suspended when it attempts to advance the generator without awaiting the not‑yet‑settled result.
+For predictable ordering and simpler error handling, prefer to `await` each returned promise before calling `next()` again.

-What happens on the *producer* part i.e. inside the `produceAsyncStrings()` generator while the consumer iterates over?
-First, the generator is started suspended once created.
-When the consumer invokes `next()`, the generator method resumes and yields the first value, in our case it's `async.yield( "Start" )`.
-Afterwards the generator suspends again till the a) previously returned pending promise is settled and b) `next()` item is requested.
-Afterwards `asyncProduceValue("A")` is yielded by the generator.
-Then the process repeated: when next item is requested from the `consumeGenerator()` and `asyncProduceValue("A")` completion stage is completed, the generator yields `asyncProduceValue("A")` and suspends.
-And so on, and so on.
-More interesting things happen when generator yields `Sequence` of `CompletionStage`-s or another `AsyncGenerator`: it suspends till the yielded sequence or async generator are fully iterated over.
+What happens on the *producer* side i.e. inside the `produceAsyncStrings()` generator while the *consumer* iterates over?
+An `AsyncGenerator<T>` method starts **suspended** when created.
+Each time the *consumer* calls `generator.next()`, the generator **resumes**, executes until it reaches a `async.yield(...)` (or returns), and then **suspends** again.
+The value passed to `async.yield(...)` is what the *consumer* receives (a `CompletionStage<T>`, or `T` wrapped inside a completed future).
+The generator does not continue past the `yield` until the *consumer* advances the iteration again.
+When the generator yields a pending item (a `CompletionStage<T>`), the *consumer* receives that pending stage and will normally await it to obtain the actual `T` or an error.
+The generator remains suspended after yielding.
+In typical usage the generator will not resume until the *consumer* both (a) observes/awaits the yielded stage (so ordering and backpressure are preserved) and (b) calls `next()` again to request the following item.
+When the generator yields a `Sequence` of `CompletionStage`-s or another `AsyncGenerator`, the generator method is suspended until that entire sequence or nested generator has been fully consumed by the *consumer*.

-Pay attention that `generator` is  used in the *consumer* within `try-with-resources` block.
-This is critical while it's ensures that the `generator` will be always closed even if the *consumer* decides to stop processing yielded items without consuming all of them, or an error happens within consumer.
+Use the `generator` inside the *consumer* within a `try-with-resources` block so it is always closed when the consumer stops iterating or an error occurs.
+This guarantees the generator’s finalization logic runs even if the consumer returns early, throws an exception, or abandons iteration.

-Instead of handling null-terminated sequence of `CompletionStage`-s you can use more familiar `iterator`  idiom in the `consumeGenerator()`:
+Instead of handling a null‑terminated sequence of `CompletionStage`-s  directly, you can use more common `iterator`  idiom in the `consumeGenerator()`:
 ```java
 @async CompletionStage<Long> consumeGenerator() {
     try (SuspendableIterator<CompletionStage<String>> iterator = produceAsyncStrings().iterator()) {